ryomuk/gu3000/README.md

 cd gu3000/src
 make
 cd examples
-./make.sh (or cd to subdirectory and make)
+make (or cd to subdirectory and make)
 ```

 ## Examples